peterkeen/aioesphomeserver/README.md

 _This is alpha quality at best._ Expect bugs, both striking and subtle.
 Use at your own risk.

+`aioesphomeserver` currently only supports the plaintext (i.e. non-encrypted) ESPHome native protocol.
+Adding the encrypted protocol is possible but because "devices" implemented with this library run on a general purpose machine rather than a small microcontroller there are more possibilities, like using Wireguard or Tailscale.

 ## TODO

 In rough priority order: